 Scholarship application deadline is 4 p.m.
 Wednesday, May 31, 2017.

-The Center for Women offers annual scholarships, up to $1,200.00, for St. Kate's undergraduate students to attend the Public Leadership Education Network (PLEN) policy seminars in Washington, D.C.
-These seminars are designed to give a behind-the-scenes look at the political process in Washington, particularly as it relates to women.
+The Abigail Quigley McCarthy Center for Women offers annual scholarships, up to $1,200.00, for St. Catherine undergraduate (associate and baccalaureate) students to participate in the Public Leadership Education Network (PLEN) policy seminars.
+These Washington, D.C.- based seminars will give students an opportunity to learn in depth about the political process and public policy issues, particularly as they relate to women.

 The Phillips Family Foundation recognizes and rewards private college students, from a variety of disciplines, who strive to make life better for those with unmet needs.
 Students from Minnesota's 16 private colleges are challenged to think creatively and become community-service leaders.